Access Through JDBC¶

 JDBC (Java Database Connectivity) is a Java API that allows executing statements on a relational database regardless of the Database Management System used.

-Denodo provides a JDBC type 4 driver that implements the main characteristics of the JDBC 4.1 API (Java Database Connectivity).
+Denodo provides a JDBC Type 4 driver that implements the main characteristics of the JDBC 4.1 API (Java Database Connectivity).
+This means that the driver is platform independent.

 You can get the Denodo JDBC driver from:

 The Denodo Community (https://community.denodo.com/drivers/jdbc/).
 Download the version of the update installed in the Denodo server.
-To find out the version of the Denodo server you are connecting to, log in to that server with the administration tool, click the menu File > About… and look for VDP server (below installed updates).
+To find out the version of the Denodo server you are connecting to, log in to that server with the Design Studio or administration tool, click the menu File > About… and look for VDP server (below installed updates).
+You need to register on this site to download it (anyone can register).

 The JDBC driver is compatible with Java 8, 9, 10 and 11.

 To use the prefix “jdbc:denodo” you need to use the Denodo JDBC driver 8.0u20210209 or newer.
-If you use the driver of 8.0 GA, you need to use the prefix “jdbc:vdb”.
+If you use the driver of 8.0 GA, use the prefix “jdbc:vdb”.
 For backward compatibility, the newer drivers also support the prefix “jdbc:vdb”.

 The name of the database is mandatory.